saanvibehele/qt-assignment-text-editor/README.md

 ## How to Run the code
 1. Download the zip file
 2. Extract it
-3. Open the folder: sEdit
+3. Open the folder: build-sEdit-Desktop-Debug
 4. Simply double click the 'sEdit' executable file
    or
-   Open the sEdit folder in terminal and run the following code:
+   Open the 'build-sEdit-Desktop-Debug' folder in terminal and run the following code:
    $ ./sEdit
 5. Play with the app and use all the functionalities of text files.